June 30, 2011

 ADDclasses.com

-Some time ago I stumbled onto this website and found it to be immensely helpful in our continuing quest to treat and manage ADD / ADHD.
+Some time ago, I stumbled onto this website and found it to be immensely helpful in our continuing quest to treat and manage ADHD.
 ADDClasses.com offers virtual support and continuing education in the field of Attention Deficit Disorder.
-The teleseminars are offered free of charge for a period of time (registration is required) and also, for a period of time, you can download the mp3 recordings
+The teleseminars are free for a period of time (registration is required) and also for a period of time, you can download the mp3 recordings of the seminar for a nominal fee.
+Not only can I store it on my computer for future reference, but I can burn a CD so that my husband can use his workday commute to keep up with the information and direction that David and I are trying to incorporate in our homeschool and our daily lives.
+A huge thumbs up for this one!

 June 10, 2011